Education / 001

 Skin resurfacing acids are not all the same

-The fewer-but-deeper principle: for the right patient and the right wrinkle depth, one well-chosen clinical peel can outperform a year of at-home acid use.
-For a physician-led approach to facial rejuvenation, see sinabarimd.com.
+The fewer-but-deeper principle is simple: for the right patient and the right wrinkle depth, one well-chosen clinical peel can outperform a year of at-home acid use.
+But that equation only works when downtime, skin type, and risk are taken seriously.
+For an overview of how a physician-led approach fits into a broader facial rejuvenation plan, see sinabarimd.com.

 How acids are grouped by strength

-At the low end are consumer AHAs and BHAs — designed for regular use, gradual exfoliation, and modest improvements in brightness and fine roughness.
-Midrange professional peels create a more noticeable controlled injury.
-TCA and phenol-based peels are medical procedures, not cosmetic routines.
+At the low end are consumer products containing AHAs and BHAs.
+These are designed for regular use, gradual exfoliation, and modest improvements in brightness, acne, and fine roughness.
+Midrange professional peels move beyond simple surface polishing and create a more noticeable controlled injury.
+At the higher end are trichloroacetic acid, or TCA, and phenol-based peels, which are medical procedures rather than cosmetic routines.

 AHA vs BHA: the practical difference